-- 1) Retrospective data collection to gain detailed insight into possible important predictors and parameters from retrospective data for patients with Chronic Obstructive Pulmonary Disease (COPD) only and with COPD and complex chronic conditions (CCC) in order to identify COPD and CCC progression and multimorbid CCC exacerbations; - 2) User Requirements Elicitation for the VCP; - 3) Prospective data collection to design, implement, and evaluate the VCP in order to support patients with COPD and CCC and healthcare professionals in proactive and tailor-made care that reduces the societal and economic burden of these CCC.
+- Retrospective data collection to gain detailed insight into possible important predictors and parameters from retrospective data for patients with Chronic Obstructive Pulmonary Disease (COPD) only and with COPD and complex chronic conditions (CCC) in order to identify COPD and CCC progression and multimorbid CCC exacerbations; - 2) User Requirements Elicitation and end-user testing for the VCP; - 3) Prospective data collection to design, implement, and evaluate the VCP in order to support patients with COPD and CCC and healthcare professionals in proactive and tailor-made care that reduces the societal and economic burden of these CCC.

-The following data types will be collected: identification / contact data; retrospective and prospective demographic and clinical data; retrospective RWD (e.g., environmental data) and prospective RWD (sensor data and diaries).
+The following data types will be collected for purpose 1 and 3: identification / contact data; retrospective and prospective demographic and clinical data; quantitative and qualitative data related to user requirements and continuous end-user involvement; retrospective RWD (e.g., environmental data) and prospective RWD (sensor data and diaries).
 Additionally, metadata on project outputs (research publications, deliverables, datasets, etc.) will be created during working on RE-SAMPLE.
 Finally, textual and graphical data such as deliverables, publications, presentations, logo's, etc., will be produced while delivering this project.

 The existing data that will be re-used is specified in D2.3 Overview rapport on the contents and quality of existing RWD, EHR and environmental data.
 The re-used data comprises Electronic Health Records (EHR), RWD, and environmental data.
 These data will be selected from various sources (e.g., data from previous clinical studies stored in databases at the RE-SAMPLE clinical sites, environmental data from national or regional institutions) following a strict validation process in terms of data quality and completeness.
-As of yet, it is hard to estimate the size of all datasets, re-used and generated alike.
-This will be done when updating the DMP.
-The resulting data might be useful to researchers working in the field of personalised e-Health technology, to machine learning engineers, to healthcare professionals for more accurate predictions and treatment of COPD with CCC, and to patients with COPD and CCC actively engaged in the management of their health condition.
+As of yet, the size of the prospective dataset (prospective RE-SAMPLE cohort in WP5) is 175 (GEM: n=84, MST n=48, TUK n=43).
+In WP6, for the patient clustering analyses, we used a retrospective dataset of n=1980 patients.
+The resulting data might be useful, for example, to researchers working in the field of personalised e-Health technology and machine learning engineers, to healthcare professionals for more accurate predictions and treatment of COPD with CCC, and to patients with COPD and CCC actively engaged in the management of their health condition.